The most interesting facts about Iraq, from the Hanging Gardens of Babylon to the world’s oldest form of writing.

 Interesting facts about Iraq

-1. Iraq is a country in the Middle East and Asia bordering Iran, Jordan, Kuwait, Saudi Arabia, Syria and Turkey.
+1. Iraq is a country in the Middle East, a region of Western Asia, bordering Iran, Jordan, Kuwait, Saudi Arabia, Syria and Turkey.

 2. During ancient times, Iraq was known as Mesopotamia, meaning the “Land Between the Rivers,” due to its location in the fertile valleys between the Tigris and Euphrates rivers.